 The goal of NURS 3032 is to introduce students to family systems theory and its application to nursing practice.
-The course will emphasize assessment of health promotion and illness prevention activities utilized by families with particular application to childbearing and child rearing families.
+The course will emphasize assessment of health promotion and illness prevention capacity of families with particular application to childbearing and child rearing families.